cwentland0/perform/doc/solver/bound.rst

+.. _bounds-label:

 Boundary Conditions
 ===================
 Boundary conditions in **PERFORM** are enforced by an explicit ghost cell formulation.
-As noted in :ref:`solverparams-label`, the requirements and interpretations of the ``*_inlet`` and ``*_outlet`` input parameters depends on the boundary condition specified by ``bound_cond_inlet`` / ``bound_cond_outlet``.
+As noted in :ref:`solverparams-label`, the requirements and interpretations of the ``*_inlet`` and ``*_outlet`` input parameters depend on the boundary condition specified by ``bound_cond_inlet`` / ``bound_cond_outlet``.
 Valid options of ``pert_type`` for each boundary condition are also specified.
 If an invalid entry for ``pert_type`` is supplied, it will simply be ignored.
 For the mathematical definitions of these boundary conditions, please refer to the solver theory documentation.

 In the following sections, we provide which additional input parameters are required and how they are interpreted for each valid entry of ``bound_cond_inlet``/``bound_cond_outlet``.
 Additionally, the acceptable values to be artificially perturbed for each boundary condition are given under ``pert_type_inlet``/``pert_type_outlet``.

 .. _inletbcs-label:

-Inlet Boundary Conditions and Parameters
+Inlet BCs and Parameters
 ----------------------------------------

 Fixed Stagnation Temperature and Pressure Inlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The stagnation temperature and pressure inlet boundary condition is applied by setting ``bound_cond_inlet = "stagnation"``.
-This boundary obviously specifies the upstream stagnation temperature and stagnation pressure, i.e. the temperature and pressure of the fluid when its velocity is brought to zero.
+This boundary condition is activated by setting ``bound_cond_inlet = "stagnation"`` in ``solver_params.inp``.
+This boundary specifies the upstream stagnation temperature and stagnation pressure, i.e. the temperature and pressure of the fluid when its velocity is brought to zero.
 Tho boundary condition results in reflections of acoustic waves and should not be used with unsteady calculations with significant system acoustics.

 The applicable boundary condition input parameters are as follows: